'Spy City,' starring Dominic Cooper, to premiere Thursday on AMC+

 April 12 (UPI) -- Spy City, a new series starring Dominic Cooper, is coming to AMC+ this week.

-Deadline reported Monday that AMC Networks acquired the Odean Fiction and Miramax espionage series.
+Deadline reported Monday that AMC Networks acquired the Odeon Fiction and Miramax espionage series.

 The Hollywood Reporter confirmed that AMC picked up the U.S. rights to the show, which originally premiered on Magenta TV in Germany.